Dagur B. Eggertsson: Political career

 Dagur was first elected to Reykjavík City Council in May 2002 as an Independent candidate within the four party coalition Reykjavíkurlistinn.
 From 2004 to 2006, he was the Chairman of the City Planning Council.

 Dagur became Mayor of Reykjavík in October 2007 but was suddenly ousted when one of his supporters in the Reykjavík City Council, Ólafur F. Magnússon, changed sides and formed a new majority with the opposition party, becoming mayor himself.

 From 2009 to 2013, he was Vice Chairman of the Social Democratic Alliance.

 From 2010 to 2014, Dagur formed a majority with The Best Party with Jón Gnarr as mayor but Dagur became the chairman of the City Executive Council.

 On 31 May 2014, the Social Democratic Alliance in Reykjavík, with Dagur as lead candidate, won the single largest number of votes for the Reykjavík City Council in the 2014 Icelandic municipal elections.
 Dagur became the mayor of Reykjavík on 16 June 2014.
+His tenure ended after almost a decade on 16 January 2024.